AnggaR96s/Reforestation/README.md

-## How do you steal a coat?
-You jacket.
+## What do you call a nervous javelin thrower?
+Shakespeare.